Occupation of Poland (1939–1945): Germanization

 In the territories annexed to Nazi Germany, in particular with regards to the westernmost incorporated territories—the so-called Wartheland— the Nazis aimed for a complete "Germanization", i.e. full cultural, political, economic and social assimilation.
 The Polish language was forbidden to be taught even in elementary schools; landmarks from streets to cities were renamed en masse (Łódź became Litzmannstadt, and so on).
 All manner of Polish enterprises, up to small shops, were taken over, with prior owners rarely compensated.
 Signs posted in public places prohibited non-Germans from entering these places warning: "Entrance is forbidden to Poles, Jews, and dogs.", or Nur für Deutsche ("Only for Germans"), commonly found on many public utilities and places such as trams, parks, cafes, cinemas, theaters, and others.

 The Nazis kept an eye out for Polish children who possessed Nordic racial characteristics.
 An estimated total of 50,000 children, majority taken from orphanages and foster homes in the annexed lands, but some separated from their parents, were taken into a special Germanization program.
 Polish women deported to Germany as forced labourers and who bore children were a common victim of this policy, with their infants regularly taken.
 If the child passed the battery of racial, physical and psychological tests, they were sent on to Germany for "Germanization".

-At least 4,454 children were given new German names, forbidden to use Polish language, and reeducated in Nazi institutions.
+At least 4,454 children were given new German names, forbidden to use the Polish language, and reeducated in Nazi institutions.
 Few were ever reunited with their original families.
-Those deemed as unsuitable for Germanization for being "not Aryan enough" were sent to orphanages or even to concentration camps like Auschwitz, where many were murdered, often by intercardiac injections of phenol.
+Those deemed as unsuitable for Germanization for being "not Aryan enough" were sent to orphanages or even to concentration camps like Auschwitz, where many were murdered, often by intracardiac injections of phenol.
 For Polish forced laborers, in some cases if an examination of the parents suggested that the child might not be "racially valuable", the mother was forced to have an abortion.
 Infants who did not pass muster would be removed to a state orphanage (Ausländerkinder-Pflegestätte), where many were murdered through calculated malnourishment, neglect, and unhygienic conditions.